AntonGepting/tmux-interface-rs/README.md

     - Using **specified tmux version**:

-        You can also add `features` to your dependencies entry in `Cargo.toml`, if you want to specify the version of tmux you want to use (because different tmux versions may have incompatible CLI changes).
-Following tmux versions are currently supported as `features`:
+        There is an optional dependency parameter `features` in `Cargo.toml`, to specify the compatible version of tmux.
+Because different tmux versions may have incompatible CLI changes.
+Following tmux versions are currently supported as library `features`:

         `tmux_0_8`, `tmux_0_9`, `tmux_1_0`, `tmux_1_1`, `tmux_1_2`, `tmux_1_3`,
         `tmux_1_4`, `tmux_1_5`, `tmux_1_6`, `tmux_1_7`, `tmux_1_8`, `tmux_1_9`,